ARM-software/CMSIS-Stream/platform/cmsis_rtos_runtime/README.md

 # README

-# Files provided by the application
+# Files copied to the application

-The application must provide some headers (their name can be redefined in the Python script used to generate the scheduler):
+The CMSIS Pack copies the configuration files into the client project so the application can customize them.
+Generated schedulers include `app_config.hpp` and then `stream_platform_config.hpp`; client application source files normally do not include the files in `config` directly.

+The copied configuration files are:
 - `app_config.hpp` : Application configuration
 - `cstream_node.h` : C API to the nodes
 - `IdentifiedNode.hpp` : Implementation of the C API